edges-collab/bayesian-calibration/readme.md

 Paper URL: https://www.overleaf.com/9477723471yvqbvyshqjph

 The main development notebook is `devel-bayesian-cal.ipynb`: this is a non-production notebook where stuff gets tinkered with.
+Notably, it contains math etc. for the variance model.
 All configuration files, outputs etc. for this notebook are in the `development/` folder.

-The main notebook for the paper (producing plots etc) is `paper-plots.ipynb`.

-This directory also contains a notebook going through an application of the bayesian calibration on the Nature Paper data.
-This notebook is `nature-paper-recal.ipynb`.
-All data/figures/configs/outputs for this notebook are in `nature-paper/`.

 Over time, I've tried a few different bits of data and tests etc. First, I tried (re-)calibrating Raul's data.
-His data is in `raul-data/` and the associated notebook is (I think) the `nature-paper-recal.ipynb`.
+His data is in `raul-data/`.
+I didn't pursue this.

 The final results will be with Alan's data (in order to make it as close to the NP as possible).
 All data *coming from Alan* is in `alan-data/`.